 • We should consider an individual’s medical privacy just as we did during the COVID-19 outbreak.
 Just because people are in line on a public street or in a public building does not mean they have consented to give up their medical privacy.
 Ask permission before publishing images that would make a person easily recognizable, avoid taking photos or video of people’s faces or easily identifiable clothing, and consider shooting video/photos in a way that protects an individual’s identity.

-• Some people in LGBTQ communities may not be out to their friends and family about whom they have sex with.
+• Some people in LGBTQ+ communities may not be out to their friends and family about whom they have sex with.
 Sharing images of people in these lines may inadvertently expose people to discrimination, ridicule or mental distress.

 • Avoid adding to the current heightened level of concern while covering these sites.
-Many people are scared about the current spread of the monkeypox virus and may not have spoken to sexual partners about their potential exposure.
+Many people are scared about the current spread of the mpox virus and may not have spoken to sexual partners about their potential exposure.

-Because most monkeypox cases prior to this outbreak were in Central and West Africa, many of the images initially available were of people of color.
+Because most mpox cases prior to this outbreak were in Central and West Africa, many of the images initially available were of people of color.
 As that does not reflect the reality of this outbreak, which is affecting people of all races, images of the current outbreak should include pictures of people from a variety of backgrounds and racial/ethnic groups.

-LGBTQ communities have a long history of fighting the stigma associated with infection and sexual orientation.
+LGBTQ+ communities have a long history of fighting the stigma associated with infection and sexual orientation.
 In the early days of HIV/AIDS, many people expressed outrage at the government’s slow response to the growing crisis.
 This outbreak has reignited many of those feelings.

 The fight against HIV has taught us to be wary of making the following mistakes: